piyush-kurur/piyush-kurur.github.io/contents/posts/2014-01-11-Typed-lambda-calculus.md

 doing.
 We make some modest enriching in this post and leave the rest for future posts.

+## Introduction/Elimination rules.

+For the logical operator $→$, the **ABS** rule serves as the *introduction* rule as its post-condition is an implication.
+Any proof of a formula that is essentially an implication therefore would have **ABS** as its last step.
+On the other hand **APP** serves the dual purpose.
+It is the *elimination* rule for the operator $→$.
+You may think of **VAR** rules as both an introduction as well as an elimination rule (it introduces nothing and eliminates nothing).
+This style of presentation of logical rules is due to Gentzen and plays an important role in designing type theoretic systems.
+The introduction rules gives ways to "construct" objects of a given type and elimination rules gives ways to "use" the objects in expressions.
+All other operators that we introduce here will also have introduction and elimination rules.

 # The operators $∨$ and $∧$.

 We would like our logic to have the conjunctions and disjunctions.
 At